amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Source-Control,-Versioning-&-Branching-Strategy/index.md

 1. When a [PR](#merging-and-pull-requestss) is completed and the **Feature** branch has been updated, a build will be automatically kicked off and a releasable package created.
 This can then be deployed into any available QA environment for testing or PO review.
 1. When a feature has passed testing and PO review, the **Feature** branch can be merged into either a **Release** branch, the the **Main** branch, by performing a [PR](#merging-and-pull-requests):
     1. **Release Branches:**
-        > Do this if:  the feature will be released alongside other features, **or** is required to undergo BAT.
+        > Do this if:  the feature will be released alongside other features, **or** is required to undergo BAT (Business Acceptance Testing).

         1. `TBC- A Test Engineer will review and assess the PR to ensure that only the correct features are included for a release`
         1. A new **Release** branch is created by branching from the **Main** branch if one does not already exists.
         1. Ensure that the feature branch is up-to-date with the **Main** branch and regression tested before merging it into the **Release** branch
         1. When a merge into the **Release** branch is completed, a build will again be started and a releasable package will be created.
 This can then be deployed into any BAT environment for PO signoff and Business Acceptance Testing.
-        1. A [release plan]() should be created (or updated), including the package ID.
+        1. A release plan should be created (or updated), including the package ID.
-        1. When BAT is completed, the package can be deployed to production environments.
+        1. When BAT (Business Acceptance Testing) is completed, the package can be deployed to production environments.
         1. Once the release to production environments is complete, the **Release** branch can be merged into **Main** via a PR.
     1. **Main Branch**
         > Do this if: the feature is released independently **and** does _not_ require BAT.
 Merge to Main only occurs _after_ the changes are successfully released into the production environments.

         1. Ensure that the feature branch is up-to-date with the **Main** branch and regression tested before merging it into the **Release** branch.
-        1. A [release plan]() should be created, including the package ID.
+        1. A release plan should be created, including the package ID.
         1. Once the release to production environments is complete, the **Feature** branch can be merged into **Main** via a PR.
 1. Once **Main** has been updated, **communicate the change to all Platform Development teams** so that any WIP branches can be updated and regression tests can be performed.